Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Homosalate is an organic UV filter in sunscreens.
 May impair placental cell function and has estrogenic activity concerns.
-Homosalate may impair placental cell function and has shown estrogenic activity in studies, making it a concern during pregnancy.
+An organic UV filter that may impair placental cell function and has demonstrated estrogenic activity in studies.
+The EU has restricted its concentration in sunscreens due to safety concerns.

 octisalate